crowdint/rails3-jquery-autocomplete/README.markdown

     f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :id_element => '#some_element'

 This will update the field with id *#some_element with the id of the selected object.
 The value for this option can be any jQuery selector.

+### Getting extra object data

+If you need to extra data about the selected object, you can use the *:update_elements* HTML attribute.

+The :update_elements attribute accepts a hash where the keys represent the object attribute/column data to use to update and the values are jQuery selectors to retrieve the HTML element to update:

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :update_elements => {:id => '#id_element', :slogan => '#some_other_element'}

+    class ProductsController < Admin::BaseController
+      autocomplete :brand, :name, :extra_data => [:slogan]
+    end

+The previous example would fetch the extra attribute slogan and update jQuery('#some_other_element') with the slogan value.

 ## Formtastic